cloudoperators/juno/docs/proposals/005_carbon_loading_mechanism.md

   - **Error Management**:
     - **Internal Extensions**: Errors can be addressed promptly by committing fixes rather than rolling back, as the main branch remains unaffected.
     - **External Extensions**: A specific version of an external extension is stored in the `extensions` directory.
 Errors can be caught during the build or resolved with a re-build.
 In the worst case, problematic extensions can be removed without affecting the rest of the application.
+  - **Error Monitoring**: Integration errors or test failures can be monitored by setting up error notifications, allowing issues to be addressed promptly.
   - **Ease of Configuration**: a manifest file serves as the single source of truth for defining accessible extensions.
 Updates can be made to the manifest without modifying core application logic.
   - **Support for iFrames**: embedding extensions via iFrames allows for isolated execution of third-party or sandboxed extensions.
   - **Streamlined Build Process**: the manifest is generated during the build process, ensuring consistency in available extensions and simplifying integration.